Editorial Policy and Content Standards

 • Plain English: We define jargon, use examples when helpful, and keep the focus on what the reader needs to know to make a better decision.

-• Transparency: We distinguish educational content from advertising, and we explain how content is created, reviewed, and updated.
+• Transparency: We distinguish educational content from advertising, and we explain how content is created, reviewed, funded, and updated.

 How Content Is Created and Reviewed